 No MWYF student has become a teen parent while active in its program, yet the Foundation's zip code has the highest rates of teen pregnancies and STDs in the city.

-In 1994 he created the MaliVai Washington Youth Foundation to introduce tennis to at risk youth.
+He created the MaliVai Washington Youth Foundation in 1996 to introduce tennis to at risk youth.
 In 1996 he became the first African American man to reach a grand slam singles final since tennis great Arthur Ashe won Wimbledon in 1975.

 Terri Florio serves as the Executive Director of the MaliVai Washington Youth Foundation.
 She has been in that position since the Foundation began active programs in 1996.